 Under the No Action Alternative, no new construction or renovations would occur on the base and no buildings would be demolished.
 There would be no impact to existing socioeconomic conditions.
-The No Action Alternative would not result in disproportionate and adverse impacts to communities with environmental justice concerns.

 3.11 TRANSPORTATION

 This section describes the existing vehicular transportation network located at and surrounding PARS.
 Mass transit, bicycle, and pedestrian infrastructure are not addressed as this infrastructure is not present on the base, therefore the Preferred Alternative would not meaningfully impact them.